 If you have an idea that’s waiting to come to life, seek out support from your university and start your own business!
 It can be a risk but one worth taking.
 Social media and online selling platforms will give you a base to kickstart a business and sell online.

-If you’re making a purchase form a retailer it’s a shame not to reap the potential rewards.
+If you’re purchasing from a retailer it’s a shame not to reap the potential rewards.
 Be sure to check for loyalty points to be had and use them.
 Apps like Stocard are a great way to store your loyalty cards within an app, rather than bulking out your purse full of plastic.

 Quidco and Topcash back can save you hundreds of pounds by earning money back from purchases.
 Although these sites are great, imagine pooling cashback from your family members too and it all goes towards your uni costs: introducing Funds4uni.
 You and your family can shop with over 3,500 retailers through the site and reap the rewards once your purchase has cleared.

 Use your knowledge to your advantage and consider tutoring.
-With 3 A levels you can tutor younger children in those subjects and earn minimum £20 an hour.
-Sites like My Tutor provide a platform to register your interest and skills and find children to teach.
+With 3 A levels you can tutor younger children in those subjects and earn a minimum £20 an hour.
+Sites like My Tutor provide a platform to register your interests and skills and find children to teach.